 This article in part of our series about "Divorce in California".
 You can find the links to the other articles at the bottom of the article.

+The average cost of divorce in california is about $17,500 while the national average is about $15,000.
 You might pay only a $435 filing fee, or you might end up in court battle costing tens or even hundreds of thousands of dollars.
-This article will help you know what to expect before you initiate divorce proceedings.
+This article will help you in understanding what to expect before you initiate divorce proceedings.

 Quick note before we begin: the divorce process in California closely mirrors the dissolution of a domestic partnership, so if you are calling it quits with your domestic partner rather than your spouse, the same information applies.

 In either case, we recommend you read up on how to file for divorce in California.
 If you’re especially nervous serving the California divorce papers, check out our advice on how to ask for a divorce while you’re at it.

 Now you’re aware that the price tag varies from divorce case to divorce case, but where will you and your divorce land?
 There’s no way to tell the exact amount you’ll spend on your particular California divorce process, but understanding the factors that go into calculating cost can greatly enhance your estimation abilities.